telerik/fiddler-jam-docs/fj-extension/predefined-link.md

 1. Click **Start Capture** to start recording.

     As a result, Fiddler Jam initiates the recording of all network activity in the current browser tab, and a notification appears informing you that Fiddler Jam has started debugging.
-Close the notification or click **Cancel** safely as these won't stop the capturing.
+Close the notification or click **Cancel**&mdash;this won't stop the capturing.
 Hide the Fiddler Jam window by clicking anywhere in the browser tab, and continue recording.
-Try not to exceed the maximum size of a recorded of 100MB.
+Try not to exceed the 100MB maximum size of a recorded session.

     ![Start capture](../images/ext/prerecorded/prerecorded-001.png)